rufatpro/gonka-docs/docs/wallet/create_a_new_gonka_account_new.md

             <a href="/images/keplr_mobile_start_screen.PNG" target="_blank"><img src="/images/keplr_mobile_start_screen.PNG" style="width:auto; height:337.5px;"></a>

             Above your balance, you will see your Gonka address.
-Tap the copy icon to copy your full Gonka public address.
+Tap the copy icon to copy your full Gonka public account address.

             <a href="/images/keplr_mobile_copy_address_gonka.PNG" target="_blank"><img src="/images/keplr_mobile_copy_address_gonka.PNG" style="width:auto; height:337.5px;"></a>

-            You copied your Gonka public key.
+            You copied your Gonka account address.
 You can share it with anyone who will send you payments.
 Sharing it is safe.

         === "Keplr browser extention"